60dimension/IELTS-Vocabularies/Vocabulary03.md

 Continuous exposure to sound above eighty decibels could be harmful.

-The airplane will travel at twice the speed of sound.
+The aeroplane will travel at twice the speed of sound.

 They were jostled and subjected to a torrent of verbal abuse.

-India has devalued the rupee by about eleven percent.
+India has devalued the rupee by about eleven per cent.

 He did not foresee any problems.